Join the RHS today and support our charitable work

 Biological control suppliers (Adobe Acrobat pdf document listing biological control and suppliers)

-RHS research has been comparing different heights of barriers and complete covering with netting as methods of control of carrot root fly.
-The results are being interpreted and will inform the advice given on control of this insect read more
+RHS research has compared different heights of barriers and complete covering with netting as methods of control of carrot root fly.
+The results have been interpreted and have informed the advice given on control on this page: how to protect your carrots

 the RHS today and get 12 months for the price of 9